Have an account?

-As an eco-friendly company, we try to be as zero-waste as possible!
+As a Certified B Corporation®, we try to be as zero-waste as possible!
 We use recycled materials in all of our products, buy eco-friendly office supplies and are even certified as an official sustainable company by the Sustainability at Work program here in Portland, Oregon.

 In addition, we always encourage the recycling and reusing of our products as much as possible, in an effort to reduce landfill waste.
 One of the ways you can help eliminate waste (and preserve your beloved Solmate Socks) is by darning old socks with holes vs. throwing them away.